• A

 After active participation in the course, students should be able to

-• Understand key concepts in cross-cultural theory and recognize their relevance in discussions of diverse literary texts;
+• Understand key concepts in cross-cultural approaches to and theories of reading literature and recognize their relevance in discussions of diverse literary texts;

 • Examine and discuss a selection of literary texts and cultural productions from a cross-cultural perspective based on relevant research and analysis;

-• Construct and express their own critical arguments on topical issues in cross-cultural studies while engaging with the viewpoints of others;
+• Construct and express their own critical arguments on topical issues in the cross-cultural study of literature and theory while engaging with the viewpoints of others;

 • Demonstrate an appreciation and awareness of cultural diversity in literary and cultural productions and their relationship with relevant histories and traditions;